Contaminated Land Management sub-programs

-The property was affected by fill material contaminated with chlorinated hydrocarbons which most likely occurred in the late 1950s from an unknown source.
-It was discovered when the owners demolished their old residence and proposed to build a new family home.
+The property was affected by fill material, contaminated with chlorinated hydrocarbons, which most likely occurred in the late 1950s from an unknown source.
+The material was discovered when the owners demolished their old residence and proposed to build a new family home.
 The EPA determined that the chlorinated solvents in the fill, an inhalation hazard, posed a significant risk of harm under the CLM Act.
-Advice from NSW Health, at the time, was that the fill should not be disturbed and therefore the family was unable to proceed with building their new home.
-They were unable to secure bank finance to remediate and build because of the contamination identified on the block.
+At the time, NSW Health advised that the fill should not be disturbed, so the family was unable to proceed with building their new home and were unable to secure bank finance to remediate and build because of the contamination identified on the block.
 The family was living in rental accommodation while site investigations were carried out, and their financial burden was substantial.

 Council Gasworks Remediation Program

 The operation of former gas manufacturing plants has left a legacy of contamination of soil, groundwater and, in several cases, impacted adjoining sites.
 The Council Gasworks Program was established to assist typically regional councils with the remediation of former gasworks sites for which they are responsible and which present the greatest risk of harm to human health and the environment.
 Funding assists with investigation and remediation works which mitigate harm from serious contamination.